Azure/sap-hana/documentation/json-adjusting-template.md

 ## Adjusting the templates

-1. Change into the root directory:

-    ```bash
-    cd sap-hana/deploy/v2
-    ```
+1. In the Workspace directory, Create the JSON template.

-2. Use a text editor to create a JSON configuration file.
-For complete JSON samples, please check [template-daily](/templates/tempGen/template-daily.json) which is used in our daily test, or [template](/templates/tempGen/template.json) which is used for all PRs. `sap-hana/deploy/v2/template_samples` also contains some examples, but those are not actively tested.
+   - For complete JSON samples, please check [template-daily](/templates/tempGen/template-daily.json) which is used in our daily test, or [template](/templates/tempGen/template.json) which is used for all PRs. `sap-hana/deploy/v2/template_samples` also contains some examples, but those are not actively tested.

+2. Use a text editor to edit the JSON configuration file.
 Full version of supported JSON configuration see below:

 | Section                                                         | Key                                           | Type              | Explain                                                                                                                                                                                                                                                                                                                                                                                                                |
 |-----------------------------------------------------------------|-----------------------------------------------|-------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|